SELF-Technology/self-chain-public/docs/studio/dao-governance.md

 ---

-*The SELF DAO will launch alongside SELF Studio in Q4 2025, marking the beginning of a new era in decentralized software development.*
+*The SELF DAO will launch alongside SELF Studio in Q4 2025.
+Specific quorum/threshold values and implementation details will be finalized prior to launch and reflected here.*